 - When a scratch is found …

-Here’s the tip
+Here’s the tip for creating scratch-free polished concrete

 - Use a carpenter’s pencil (soft-graphite core) and circle the scratch or mark with an X.